manmeetskalra/detecting_duplicates/README.md

-# detecting_duplicates
+# Detecting Duplicates
- Python code to detect (and remove) duplicate images from a folder
+ Python code to detect (and remove) duplicate images from a folder.